 Suggested age range: 13+

-Fee: $200 + $45 materials fee.
+Fee: $200 for the semester + $45 materials fee.
 Payment plans available.
-Fees waived for families with financial need.
+Class fees waived for families with financial need.
 (Waivers and payment plan information.)

 Photo credit: Rebecca Wnuk